-New York Methodist offers a wide range of complementary therapy options for those individuals who prefer non-surgical treatments.
+New York Methodist offers a range of complementary therapy options for those individuals who prefer non-surgical treatments or simply are interested in these forms of treatment.

 Chiropractic is the non-operative treatment of back and neck pain, and neuromuscular conditions of the spine.
 Spinal manipulation, a gentle force applied by the hands to various points of the spine, is very effective in reducing pain and helping the body to function properly.